-is legitimate to ask whether there could have existed a single 'lingua adamica', recte 'grammatica adamica', as the mother of all subsequent grammars.
+This is the right point to briefly touch the monogenesis vs. polygenesis topic.
+In a neuro-cognitive perspective, grammars are computational programs of mental language apps.
+Therefore, it is legitimate to ask whether there could have existed a single 'lingua adamica'33, recte 'grammatica adamica', as the mother of all subsequent grammars.
 An innate UG would be the positive answer.
 UG would serve as the blue print for the grammar of the lingua adamica.
 Since highly specific mutations have their starting point in a single genome, just like the first case of HIV, an innate UG would have come into being and resided in the head of a single human in a single tribe.
-This person would be the 'mother of all grammars', that is, the first ancestor of all grammar-processing brains thereafter.
+This person's innate UG would be the 'mother of all grammars', that is, the first ancestor of all grammar-processing brains thereafter.
 But how would it spread and what happened to all others?
 This person could not take advantage of his linguistic talent since the others could not follow him.
 And the others?
 Would they die out all of a sudden as agrammatic?
 A few successors of the original population without the specific UG-mutation would maybe live on in the company of linguistically gifted tribe members, stuck in their two-to-three-word phase.
 Some descendants would even have made it into our days, wrongly diagnosed as SLI patients.
 Whoever finds this not only amusing but also a plausible narrative may stay happy with it, but nobody should expect a scientist to share such a fancy belief.

 The evolutionary perspective invites a novel and promising perspective on this issue, that is consistent with the state of the art of the theory of evolution.
-Given the scarcely populated African and Eurasian continents at that time, polygenesis of grammar right after the "Me Tarzan - You Jane" epochs is more probable than monogenesis.
+34 Given the scarcely populated African and Eurasian continents at that time, polygenesis of grammar right after the "Me Tarzan - You Jane" epochs is more probable than monogenesis.
 The cross-linguistic invariants of modern languages are the expected reflex of convergent cognitive evolution by constant cognitive selection of grammar variants by the invariant neuro-cognitive processing resources that constitute the human language-processing facility.
 In the evolutionary perspective, this is a well-known phenomenon.
 From the UG vantage point, the dissipative nature of language change is unexpected and hard to explain.
 Why are there languages like English on the one hand, and so-called non-configurational and split-ergative languages like Dyirbal on the other hand?
 For UG believers, this is a scandal since in the best of all Generativist worlds, every languages should be close to UG and look pretty much like English.
 In the evolutionary perspective, diversity is an unspectacular and expected situation.
 Evolution is dissipative.
-This is due to 'the long arm of physics', and in particular the second law of thermodynamics.
+This is an effect of 'the long arm of physics', and in particular its basically stochastic nature that shows prominently in the second law of thermodynamics.

 Today, linguists are confronted with an apparently domain-specific language capacity.
-But this impression is merely a tunnel-view perspective on the problem.
+But this impression is merely a tunnel-view perspective on the question.
 The specific ensemble of brain resources recruited for the language app may appear to be domain specific.
 However, its components are not domain-specific at all.
 They have all been recruited from the repertoire of already existing and therefore available cognitive processing resources of the primate brain.
 If viewed from this angle, there is no need for an innateness conjecture.
 The computational resources have been available for being recruited for novel tasks.